 Cinque Terre is one of the most amazing sides of Italy.
 The colorful cliffside towns, the amazing views, and incredible Hiking in Cinque Terre are something that should be on the bucket list of each and every one of you!
 Within this article, we’ll see why is a must-do to hike in cinque terre, and discover the tracking trails between the towns of Cinque Terre.
+Let’s see one of the best bucket list items in Europe!
 Are you ready to explore?

 Hiking in Cinque Terre

 Being a New Zealander born and bred, I’ve lived my life surrounded by natural beauty and picturesque locations.
 Although I’m skeptical other countries have more to offer, I’m always game to explore, and being gluten for punishment, the idea of a 10-kilometer coastal hike to capture the best of Italian beauty, was too enticing to pass up.
 So, accompanied by two equally dedicated hikers, I set off for Cinque Terre.

 We were under the impression this was Italy’s best-kept secret.
 Yet on arrival, I saw the stacks of fellow travelers and began to think we were possibly the few left out of the loop.
 Thankfully, their commitment to the cause was on a slightly lower level than our own, and as the path began to wind its way uphill, the numbers dropped off, until there were only the diehards remaining.
 And to give you some more tips for Cinque Terre, you should also know:

 (Please note that due to a landslide in 2011 the path between Riomaggioer and Corniglia is partially closed; there are alternative routes though.
 It should open completely in 2023.
 Please check the official website for updates: http://www.parconazionale5terre.it/index.php)